 We arrived in Bergen on our 10th day in Norway.
 We started our Norway travel at the tip-top of the country in Kirkenes before making our way down the coast of Norway on the Hurtigruten Ferry.
 When we arrived in Bergen, we were immediately struck by how it straddled a boundary of traditional Nordic architecture with modern, big-city style.

-Bergen is the second largest city in Norway.
+Bergen is the second-largest city in Norway.
 But far from being a cosmopolitan-feeling city, Bergen is as much a paradise for nature-lovers as it is for city-lovers.
-Not only is Bergen the gateway to the Norwegian fjords, it also sits smack in the middle of the Seven Mountains.
+Not only is Bergen the gateway to the Norwegian fjords, but it also sits smack in the middle of the Seven Mountains.

 No matter which direction you travel, you’ll either be met with beautiful ocean or spectacular mountains.
 In fact, the mountains are so popular with locals that it’s a popular activity for locals to summit all seven mountains in one day!